FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 ## Automatic setup with Vagrant

-Rather than manually carry out the installation steps, you can use Vagrant to manage your development environment.
+Rather than manually carrying out the installation steps, you can use Vagrant to manage your development environment.
 Vagrant is a wrapper around virtual machine tools that helps you set up your development environment easily.
-If you encounter an unexpected issue (not covered in troubleshooting), file an issue and ping @arxanas.

   * [Download Vagrant](https://www.vagrantup.com/) (or use your package manager).
   * [Download Virtualbox](https://www.virtualbox.org/) (or use your package manager).